IsabellaAbuor/IsabellaAbuor/README.md

 - 👋 Hi, I’m @ISABELLAKORDEI
 - 👀 I’m interested in security , Web development and more
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Web development and machine language
 - 📫 How to reach me
  .email-@Isabellakordei
  .twitter-@Isabeyllakordei